Slevinski/slevinski.github.io/series/language-and-literacy-research/entries/research-program-for-literacy-without-sound/essay.md

 The first phase should treat Brazil as a strong empirical base and a limited generalization base.

-Early studies can responsibly ask:
+Early studies should ask:

 - what is true in the Brazilian settings studied?
 - which tasks and measures work with existing readers and materials?
 - which patterns look stable enough to test elsewhere?

-They should not immediately claim:
+Those studies prepare later claims about:

-- that Brazilian reader experience predicts all SignWriting communities
+- whether Brazilian reader experience predicts patterns elsewhere
-- that Libras materials generalize automatically to other signed languages
+- how Libras materials compare with materials in other signed languages
-- that one institutional ecosystem settles the global literacy question
+- how one institutional ecosystem informs the wider literacy question

 Later phases should therefore include cross-context replication: